jherland/reference_implementation/README.md

 where they are added to local observations.
 Each epoch, these local observations are evaluated in `process_epoch` and contacts that have been around long enough (there was sufficient contact) are added to the daily observed contacts.
-The `check_infected` method takes an `SK` and date and checks all local contacts if one of the `EphIDs` of that `SK` were observed and then issues a warning.
+The `check_exposure` method takes an `SK` and date and checks all local contacts if one of the `EphIDs` of that `SK` were observed and then generates warnings.

 ## Installation